tam4m0/xrd/README.md

 # Building

-xrd enjoys being made mostly out of stdlib code.
-However, there are some packages you must install on your end (if you are building from source) to get it running.
+xrd enjoys being made mostly out of stdlib code, so you do not need to install dependencies (yet).
-These are:
-  - pluginlib

 # Running